Cricket Hollow Partners, L.P. v. MMA Cricket Hollow, LLC

 7.

-In support of this assertion, CHD cites correspondence contained in the record sent from MMA to CHD after
+In support of this assertion, CHD cites correspondence contained in the record sent from MMA to CHD

-repeats its offer to buy all of the additional tax credits at the 2004 price on March 6, 2007, although it
+correspondence, MMA repeats its offer to buy all of the additional tax credits at the 2004 price on

-states that it believes "that the credits are already going to flow to us."
+March 6, 2007, although it states that it believes "that the credits are already going to flow to us."

 8.

-Gannon subsequently explained that this type of deal is described in the industry as a "9% deal," and he
+Gannon subsequently explained that this type of deal is described in the industry as a "9% deal," and

-differentiated a "9% deal" from a "bond-financed deal."
+he differentiated a "9% deal" from a "bond-financed deal."
 Gannon explained that, in a 9% deal, "the

-developer receives a 'binding commitment' at the outset of the project in which the TDHCA promises that
+developer receives a 'binding commitment' at the outset of the project in which the TDHCA promises

-TDHCA sends the developer a notice "stating, among other things, that the applicant has satisfied the
+the TDHCA sends the developer a notice "stating, among other things, that the applicant has satisfied

-requirements for the allocation of housing tax credits."
+the requirements for the allocation of housing tax credits."
 And, although this notice "provides an initial

-'determination' of the amount of housing credits that may be allocated and the applicant's eligibility to claim
+'determination' of the amount of housing credits that may be allocated and the applicant's eligibility to

-to a '9% deal.'"
+with respect to a '9% deal.'"

 9.